 - Doctor of Science (DSc)

-- Doctor of Divinity (DD).
+- Doctor of Divinity (DD)

 Fellowship of King’s College (FKC)

-They may be individuals who:
+Usually, they would be individuals who:

 Fellows are acknowledged at graduation ceremonies and recipients are invited to attend.